 From the youngest of tiny dancers to the older teens, growing dancers are susceptible to distinct injuries and require a knowledgeable therapist.
 Dancers are athletes with unique demands in terms of time devoted to the sport as well as physical requirements.
 Addressing pain and injury as soon as possible is helpful in preventing further injury and getting the dancer back to top form quickly.
 Dr. Shaw uses a holistic approach and connects dancers to other professionals such as specialized physicians, sports nutritionists, or mental health coaches when needed.

-Gymnastics Physical Therapy and Medicine
+Gymnastics Physical Therapy

 Gymnastics specific evaluation and treatment are important for the injured gymnast.
 Prevention is a passion of Dr. Shaw’s, and there is a lot of relatively newer information about preventing some of the common gymnastics injuries as well as rehabbing existing injuries.
 Helping these athletes to identify areas of concern such as biomechanics, motor control, strength, and flexibility can be game-changing.
 She uses the latest in sport-specific exercise techniques and treatments.